ShikhaaT44/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: " Shikhaa's Blog "

 ---

-I'm glad you are here.
-I plan to talk about ...
+    In this page i plan to post articles and blog posts based on my research and explorations